No, That’s Not The Reason

 People often conclude–prematurely and incorrectly– that my disdain for any public figure must be rooted in my jealousy of: championship rings, company’s market capitalization, an election victory.

-Not at all, my disdain is most likely because that public figure is a total asshole, or even a fractional asshole.
+Not at all, my aversion to them is most likely because that public figure is a total asshole, or even a fractional asshole.

 This entry was posted in Uncategorized and tagged , .
 Bookmark the permalink.